iamthequeen/LinkTree/README.md

 -  Displays many links at once

--  A background image that correspons with the profile image
+-  A background image that corresponds with the profile image

 -  Aesthetic design